Abhijeet-Singh14/YouTube-Video-Pauser-Edge-Chrome-Extension/README.md

    - Enable "Developer mode" in the top right corner.
    - Click on "Load unpacked" and select the directory where the extension files (`manifest.json`, `popup.html`, `popup.js`, `background.js`, `images/`) are located.

+3. Restart your browser to make the Extension work on All the Opened tabs of Youtube.

+4. Now Click on the extension icon in the extension toolbar and click once on Deactivate Extension button from the popup menu that appears.

 ## Usage

 1. **Activate/Deactivate the Extension:**